Jeannette Rankin: First congressional term

 Rankin's campaign for one of Montana's two at-large House seats in the congressional election of 1916 was financed and managed by her brother Wellington, an influential member of the Montana Republican Party.
 She traveled long distances to reach the state's widely scattered population.
 Rankin rallied support at train stations, street corners, potluck suppers on ranches, and remote one-room schoolhouses.
 She ran as a progressive, emphasizing her support of suffrage, social welfare, and prohibition.
+Before her election she spoke on several occasions in favor of proportional representation.

 In the Republican primary, Rankin received the most votes of the eight Republican candidates.
 In the at-large general election on November 7, the top two vote-getters won the seats.
 Rankin finished second in the voting, defeating Frank Bird Linderman, among others, to become the first woman elected to Congress.
 During her victory speech, she said, "I am deeply conscious of the responsibility resting upon me" as the only woman in the nation with voting power in Congress.
 Her election generated considerable nationwide interest, including, reportedly, several marriage proposals.

 Shortly after her term began, Congress was called into an extraordinary April session in response to Germany declaring unrestricted submarine warfare on all Atlantic shipping.
 On April 2, 1917, President Woodrow Wilson, addressing a joint session, asked Congress to "make the world safe for democracy" by declaring war on Germany.
 After intense debate, the war resolution came to a vote in the House at 3:00 am on April 6; Rankin cast one of 50 votes in opposition.
 "I wish to stand for my country," she said, "but I cannot vote for war."
 Years later, she would add, "I felt the first time the first woman had a chance to say no to war, she should say it."
 Although 49 male Representatives and six Senators also voted against the declaration, Rankin was singled out for criticism.
 Some considered her vote a discredit to the suffragist movement and her authority in Congress; but others applauded it, including Alice Paul of the National Woman's Party and Representative Fiorello La Guardia of New York.